 YOUR SUPPORT NEEDED MORE THAN EVER!
 (Donation button inactive, please send Paypal to: firstname.lastname@example.org)

 Vanguard of Black America's Struggle For Equality

 VIRTUAL TOURS FROM COMFORT & SAFETY OF YOUR DESKTOP COMPUTER OR SMART DEVICE.

 VIRTUAL TOUR is an immersive walk-thru of our one-of-a-kind civil rights museum featuring exclusively South Carolina events.

-The ultra-modern CECIL WILLIAMS MUSEUM & INSTITUTE FOR SOCIAL INNOVATION honors a generation of people, Black & White, throughout the Palmetto State, who deserve to be remembered for their unselfish commitments and sacrifices: They destroyed Jim Crow, demanded dignity and justice for all people, changed the Constitution, and inspired mankind—futuristic site to preserve and protect our legacy; The Epochal South Carolina Events that Changed America.
+CECIL WILLIAMS SOUTH CAROLINA CIVIL RIGHT MUSEUM (Palmetto state's First and Only Civil Rights Museum) honors a generation of people, Black and White, throughout the Palmetto State, who deserve to be remembered for their unselfish commitments and sacrifices.
+Together, they destroyed Jim Crow, demanded dignity and justice for all people, changed the Constitution, and inspired mankind.
+Now, through the latest digital technology, Virtual Reality Tours allow an extremely immersive experience for everyone.